Mary Skelter: Nightmares

-is a dungeon crawler role-playing video game for the PlayStation Vita developed and published by Compile Heart and Idea Factory.
+is a dungeon crawler role-playing video game for the PlayStation Vita, developed and published by Compile Heart and Idea Factory in collaboration with Dengeki Bunko under the brand name "DenPile".
 It was released on October 13, 2016 in Japan, September 19, 2017 in North America, and September 22, 2017 in Europe.
-It was followed by two sequels, Mary Skelter 2 and Mary Skelter Finale.
+It was followed by two games: its prequel, Mary Skelter 2, which included Nightmares as a bonus remake with a new "true ending" unlocked by clearing the second game's own true end, and its climax Mary Skelter Finale.

+The series also spawned a short tie-in light novel series by Dengeki Bunko acting as immediate spoiler-free prequels to each respective game (excluding Finale's book), of which was translated and printed in english special editions of Finale for the west as a box set.

 Gameplay

 The game is a first-person dungeon crawler role playing game where the player guides a party of Blood Maidens through living dungeons in order to reach each one's boss, the titular "Nightmares."
-When in battle within the dungeons, each Blood Maiden has a Blood Gauge that lets her enter Massacre mode in order to temporally raise her stats and gain bonus skills.
-If left unchecked, however, the Blood Gauge will cause the Blood Maidens to go into Blood Skelter mode and uncontrollably attack friend and foe alike.
+When in battle within the dungeons, each Blood Maiden has a Blood Gauge that lets her enter Massacre mode in order to temporarily raise her stats and gain bonus skills.
+If their stress is left unchecked however, however, the Blood Gauge will cause the Blood Maidens to go into Blood Skelter and uncontrollably attack friend, foe and self alike.

 Plot

-The story starts with the main characters Jack and Alice escaping from a jail cell with the help of a group of supernaturally powerful girls called Blood Maidens.
-It turns out the entire city has been absorbed by a malignant being known as the Jail, and it has been releasing hostile monsters called Marchens.
+The main characters Jack and Alice escape from a jail cell with the help of a group of supernaturally powerful girls called Blood Maidens.
+The entire city has been absorbed by a malignant being known as the Jail, and it has been releasing hostile monsters called Marchens.
 Realizing he has the power to assist the Blood Maidens, Jack joins their forces in order to escape the Jail.